minvws/nl-covid19-data-dashboard/docs/choropleth-geojson.md

 NOTE: The year indicator will differ when dealing with newer data.
 Find the layer with the most recent year.

-Import with the CRS: `EPSG:28992 - Amersfoort / RD New - Projected` projection which should the default while importing.
+Import with the CRS:`EPSG:28992 - Amersfoort / RD New - Projected` projection which should the default while importing.

 ### Cleaning up the imported data

-To clean up the data we have to undertake the following steps:
+To clean up the data we have to perform the following steps:

-Creating the municipalities data file (**cbs_gemeente_2020_gegeneraliseerd**):
+Create the municipalities data file (**cbs_gemeente_2020_gegeneraliseerd**):

 1. Right-click on the **layer > Properties > Source fields**
 2. Rename (click the pencil to active edit mode):